shashwatak/EarthStation/README.md

 License
 -------
-MIT License, co woned by Shashwat Kandadai and UCSC 2013 The License applies to all code in here that isn't already licensed.
+MIT License, co-owned by Shashwat Kandadai and UCSC, 2013.
+The License applies to all code in here that isn't already licensed.